edgecase/glue.js/README.md

 `keyPath`, which will notify a listener whenever any attribute is set or modified on the boundObject.

+#### Note
+If a `keyPath` is pointing to a calculated attribute or a function, they must be pure functions.
+Augmentations to the `boundObject` object that resulted from the invocation of a non-pure functions will be unreported to listeners.

 #### callback
 The `callback` is the function that is executed when a the listener is notified by glue.
 All `callback`s are invoked in the context of the listener object, meaning that `this`